ChemEtoSoftware/CS490-project3-group5/README.md

 8. To use SQL in Python: pip install psycopg2-binary
 9. In your terminal: `pip install Flask-SQLAlchemy==2.1`

+## Heroku Setup

+1. Create an account on Heroku: [Sign up for a free account](https://signup.heroku.com/login)
+2. Login and fill creds: heroku login -i
+3. Create a new Heroku app: heroku create
+4. Create a new remote DB on your Heroku app: heroku addons:create heroku-postgresql:hobby-dev (If that doesn't work, add a -a {your-app-name} to the end of the command, no braces)
+5. See the config vars set by Heroku for you: heroku config.
+Copy paste the value for `DATABASE_URL`
+6. Set the value of `DATABASE_URL` as an environment variable by entering this in the terminal: `export DATABASE_URL='copy-paste-value-in-here'`

 ## Database Initialization

 1. In the terminal, run python to open an interactive session